Exploring Human Origins: What Does It Mean To Be Human?

 The library is marked #4 on the campus map.
 Parking is available on the street, on Melrose Ave and Westwood Ave.
 Please leave the campus parking lots available for students and faculty.

 In addition, scientists and other experts from the NMNH Human Origins Program will visit Richmond, VA in October to host events for the community, including a science program, educator workshop, community conversations and more.
-Check back soon for specific dates.
+The following events are open to anyone and free to attend.

 William Smith Morton Library welcomes the public during all open hours, not just for the exhibit.
 To borrow materials and access additional resources, you can register for a membership card here.